 Air pollutants from a variety of natural and industrial sources and human activity can contaminate the air we breathe.
-In 1990, Congress amended the Clean Air Act legislation to include regulatory programs that would control hazardous air pollutant emissions.
+In 1990, Congress amended the Clean Air Act to include regulatory programs that would control hazardous air pollutant emissions.
 Hazardous air pollutants, or HAPs, are chemicals suspected of causing cancer or other serious health conditions or adverse environmental impacts.
-These pollutants and others like them are also commonly called "air toxics" or "toxic air pollutants".
-Air toxics in the air and the numbers of people breathing the contaminated air contribute to the health hazard and risk.
+Such pollutants are also commonly called "air toxics" or "toxic air pollutants".
+Air toxics in the air and the numbers of people breathing them contribute to the health hazard and risk.

-Air Toxics can take the form of particulate matter or vapor.
-Toxic air pollutants can be chemically classified as volatile (quickly evaporates at room temperature and pressure) or semi-volatile (less readily evaporates).
-Particulate matter includes metals such as chromium, cadmium, and mercury.
-Examples of volatile air toxics include chemicals such as benzene, toluene, xylene, or methylene chloride.
+Air toxics can take the form of particulate matter or vapor.
+Toxic air pollutants can be chemically classified as volatile (quickly evaporates at room temperature and pressure) or semi-volatile (evaporates less readily).
+Particulate matter includes metals such as chromium, cadmium and mercury.
+Volatile air toxics include chemicals such as benzene, toluene, xylene, and methylene chloride.
 Dibenzofuran, naphthalene and phenol are examples of semi-volatile chemicals.